adrocampos/EEG-Droid/docs/tutorial.md

 <a name="what_is_eeg"></a>
 ### What is EEG?
 Electroencephalography, shortened as EEG, it is an electrophysiological monitoring method for the brain.
-In other words, is a test used to record the electrical activity of the brain neurons.
+In other words, it is a test used to record the electrical activity of the neurons in the brain.
 It is noninvasive and requires the use of electrodes placed along the scalp.
 Those electrodes measure the postsynaptic potentials of the neurons. [[3](#bib)]

 <a name="how_eeg_works"></a>
 ### How EEG works?